 Visit the Land of the Bible with Pastor Brian & Peri Zahnd!

-Shared gratuity of $95 has been added to the total registration cost.
+Shared gratuity has been added to the total registration cost.

-Extra nights can be booked with the travel guide.
+Extra nights can be booked with the travel agent, Gad Cohen-- He does not deal with airfare.

 Receipt and acceptance of registrations will be confirmed via email.